heavymp/kornati-tours/README.md

 ## License

 This project is proprietary software.
 All rights reserved.

+## Configuration

+### Email Settings

+The application uses Brevo for email delivery.
+To configure email settings:

+1. Log in to the admin panel
+2. Navigate to Settings > Email Settings
+3. Enter your Brevo API key
+4. Configure the "From" address and name
+5. Test the configuration using the test email feature